-Author: 05 Jan 2023minutes read
+Author: 29 Sep 2023minutes read

-When shoppers see the Buy with Prime badge on your ecommerce site, they can feel confident that they’ll get the familiar Prime shopping experience they know and trust from Amazon.com.
+When shoppers see the Buy with Prime badge on your ecommerce site, they can feel confident that they’ll get the familiar Prime shopping experience that they know and trust from Amazon.com.
 It means a streamlined checkout, secure payment processing through their Amazon account, and free 1-2 day shipping—but it doesn’t stop there.
-Prime members know they’ll also get the same post-order experience they expect from Prime, including easy, free returns on eligible items and a best-in-class customer service experience.
+Prime members know they also get the same post-order experience that they expect from Prime, including easy, free returns on eligible items and a best-in-class customer service experience.

 The first stop is a self-service option that customers can reach through the “Get support” button that appears on all Buy with Prime post-order pages, including the order details, order tracking, returns, return review, and return confirmation pages.
 For instance, after completing a purchase using Buy with Prime, the customer receives a confirmation email that links to an order details page.
-When a customer chooses the “Get suppor button on the page, a dynamic list appears with content topics that are contextually relevant based on the customer’s order status.
+When a customer chooses the “Get support” button on the page, a dynamic list appears with content topics that are contextually relevant based on the customer’s order status.

 The dynamic list draws from a robust collection of topics that the Buy with Prime customer service team curated from learnings from Amazon.com.
 Selecting one of the displayed options takes the customer to a resolution page with details about why they might be experiencing the issue and guidance for resolving it.

 Through the self-service workflow, customers can find answers to common post-order questions, such as tracking an order, starting a return, or filing an A-to-z Guarantee claim, without having to contact the merchant.
-However, “customers always have the ability to contact you if they don’t find their answers in the help content,” Dhwanish says.
-On the resolution page, customers can click “Send message” to take the next step in getting help and engage your customer service team.
+However, customers always have the option to connect with a live customer service representative using Buy with Prime Assist or contact you if they don’t find their answers in the help content.
+On the resolution page, customers can click “Start chat” to initiate a live chat session or “Send message” to email you directly.

-The second support method is requesting help directly from you or your customer service team.
+The third support method is requesting help directly from you or your customer service team.
 There are two ways Buy with Prime customers can contact you.
-The first is directly on your site, typically through a “Contact us” link that directs them to your business’s email form to fill out, phone number to call, or chat feature.
+The first is directly on your site, typically through a “Contact us” link that directs them to your business’s email form to fill out, phone number to call, or site chat feature.

 Learn more about Buy with Prime.